Achieving the Heisenberg limit of metrology via measurement on an ancillary qubit: Preparation of a state with maximally departed distribution

 \section{Preparation of a state with maximally departed distribution}

-The key insight underlying our protocol is to use the free joint unitary evolution for Evolution $1$ and the unconditional measurement $M_\pm$ to prepare a state with a maximally departed distribution in state space.
-Irrespective to the outcome of the measurement, the whole process will continue and each unravelling of the probe is usually a maximally entangled state when it starts from a pure state.
-Suppose the probe system and the ancillary qubit are prepared as pure states $\rho_P=|\psi\rangle\langle\psi|$ and $\rho_A=|\varphi\rangle\langle\varphi|$.
+The key insight underlying our protocol is to use the free joint unitary evolution for Evolution $1$ and the unconditional measurement $M_\pm$, equivalent to a two-path evolution, to prepare a state with a maximally departed distribution in the probe space.
+Irrespective of the measurement outcome, the whole process continues and each unraveling of the probe is usually a maximally entangled state when it starts from a pure state.
+Suppose the probe system and the ancillary qubit are prepared as pure states $\rho_P=|\psi\rangle\langle\psi|$ and $\rho_A=|\varphi\rangle\langle\varphi|$, respectively.
 After the unitary evolution $U(t_1)$ and a measurement on the ancillary qubit in the $\sigma_x$ basis, the unnormalized output state reads

 where the subscripts $\pm$ indicate the measurement results.
 Using Eq.~(\ref{H}), the evolution operator of Evolution $1$ can be expressed as

 with $P_\pm(t)=\mathcal I^{N+1}\pm e^{2i(\omega_A+gJ_z)t}$, where $N=2j$ is the total spin number of the probe ensemble.
 It is found that the evolution operator can be considered as the sum of two evolution paths $P_\pm$ for the probe, which can be unraveled upon choosing a proper state of the ancillary qubit, i.e.,